Homeopathy - Overview

-Homeopathy is gaining popularity worldwide for its safe and gentle ways of treatment.
-It treats without many side-effects, is almost non-toxic and non-addictive.
+Homeopathy is known for its safe and gentle ways of treatment.
+People across the world prefer homeopathy over conventional medicine, as it has no side-effects, and is non-toxic and non-addictive.

 In India, over 100 million people depend on homeopathy for health issues.
 There are around 200,000 registered homeopathic doctors, and approximately 12,000 new homeopathic doctors are registered every year.